-Variance #1: This application involves a variance to the building orientation standards of Section 17.82.20(A)-(D).
+Variance #2: This application also involves a variance to the building orientation standards of Section 17.82.20(A)-(C).
 These standards are cited below.
+Subsection D is not applicable because the subject site does not have frontage on more than one transit street.